lcabrp/data_proc_benchmark/README.md

 A comprehensive benchmarking suite that compares the performance of popular Python data processing libraries using real-world datasets.
 Perfect for data scientists, engineers, and researchers who want to make informed decisions about which library to use for their projects.

+This project now includes a modular benchmark runner with universal file-format support and automatic dataset detection.

 ## 🎯 What This Project Does

-This benchmark tests **5 major data processing libraries** against a **10-million record synthetic log dataset**, measuring performance across **4 different operation types** that mirror real-world data analysis tasks.
+This benchmark tests popular data processing libraries against multi‑million record synthetic log datasets, measuring performance across four realistic operation types.

 ### 📚 Libraries Compared